labex-labs/open-source-labs/python/python-mastery/lab-ex6-4-create-code-with-exec/en/step1.md

 In this example:

-1. We defined a string `code` containing a Python for-loop
+1. First, we defined a string named `code`.
+This string contains a Python for-loop.
+The loop is designed to iterate `n` times and print each iteration number.
-2. We defined a variable `n` with value 10
+2. Then, we defined a variable `n` and assigned it the value 10.
+This variable is used as the upper bound for the `range()` function in our loop.
-3. We executed the code using `exec(code)`
+3. After that, we called the `exec()` function with the `code` string as an argument.
+The `exec()` function takes the string and executes it as Python code.
-4. The loop printed the numbers 0 through 9
+4. Finally, the loop ran and printed the numbers from 0 to 9.

-The power of `exec()` becomes more evident when we use it to create more complex code structures like functions or methods.
-Let's try a more advanced example where we dynamically create an `__init__()` method for a class:
+The real power of the `exec()` function becomes more obvious when we use it to create more complex code structures, such as functions or methods.
+Let's try a more advanced example where we'll dynamically create an `__init__()` method for a class.

 ```python
 >>> class Stock: